 The porches of these homes are the general areas in which detailing takes place.
 Porch supports are either turned spindles (as detailed in Queen Anne Victorians), or square posts with beveled corners (chamfered) as seen in porches of Italianate house plans.
 Lace-like spandrels are common and turned balusters are used as porch railings.
 Balusters are also used in suspended form (in the frieze) from the porch ceiling.
 Eaves may be open rafter tails or boxed with brackets along the cornice.
-Window surrounds are simple or either dressed with pediments above and examples of side gabled or pyramidal roofs often has a center gables with decorative detailing.
+Window surrounds are simple or either dressed with pediments above.
+Examples of side gabled or pyramidal roofs often has a center gables with decorative detailing.

 The Folk Victorian is often confused with the Queen Anne style.
 While the two styles do have similar spindle-work detailing, the Folk Victorian is symmetrical and orderly in its design.
 It lacks the presence of towers, the elaborate moldings, textured veneer, and varied wall surfaces that are characteristic of the Queen Anne Victorian.